jeffreyshen19/blog/_drafts/lyricism.md

 caption: "L.A. rapper Blueface is just one of many newer artists criticized as lacking talent or lyricism."
 ---

 Lyricism in hip-hop seems to be on the decline, with many of today's rappers replacing the intricate rhymes and storytelling of the nineties with catchy (but nevertheless lyrically deficient) bars.
-Yet, criticism of “modern music” has always been tainted with some degree of myopic nostalgia, and it’s easy to cherry-pick examples of hip-hop’s supposed decline.
+Yet, criticism of “modern music” has always been tainted with some degree of nostalgia, and it’s easy to cherry-pick examples of hip-hop’s supposed decline.
 So, have popular rap songs actually gotten less lyrical over time?
 I scraped the lyrics of Billboard’s Hot Rap Songs to find out.

 Billboard provides twenty-five of the most popular rap songs, updated weekly, through their [Hot Rap Songs](https://www.billboard.com/charts/rap-song) chart.
 I scraped the lyrics (using [Genius](https://genius.com)) for every song on these charts, from 1989 (when the chart was created) up to the present, giving me a dataset of popular rap song lyrics over time.